Jamui: Geography

 elevation of 78 metres (255 feet).

+Jamui is located in a transitional zone between the vast, fertile Gangetic plain to the north and the hilly margins of the Chota Nagpur plateau to the south.
+The Kiul River, which flows by Jamui's east side, has its headwaters in this upland region.
+During the monsoon rains, the Kiul can become very powerful and turbulent, and in 1949 it flooded and destroyed the bridge northeast of Jamui.

 Jamui is well connected to the rest of the country via road while the Delhi-Howrah rail line is 3 km away at Mallepur (Malaypur railway station is also known as Jamui railway station).
 Lok Nayak Jayaprakash Airport in Patna is about 161 km and Gaya Airport 136 km away.

 Situated along the Bihar-Jharkhand border, Jamui is dotted with hills and the small retreat town of Simultala falls within the Jhajha block, on the main Delhi-Howrah rail line.
 The town of Gidhaur, situated 17 km away was the seat of kings during the British Raj and many buildings from the period still survive.
 Minto Tower in Gidhaur is a prime example of architecture from the period.
 Jamui district is also known for having many places related to the origin of Jainism.

 The district has untapped reserves of resources including mica, coal, gold and iron ore.